 WHO: Avid railroad photographers from around the world come to Ely for the annual photo shoot.

-WHEN: First two weekends in February.
+WHEN: Second and Third weekends in February.
 Three days, Friday through Sunday

 WHAT: Most all of our vintage locomotives and rolling stock will be in operation.
 Organized run-bys, night photo ops, and working equipment demonstrations.